 5-3.
 Hours Worked & Other Employment

-Graduate assistants are required to work an average of 20 hours per week pursuant to RCW 28B.15.615.
+Full-time graduate assistants are required to work an average of 20 hours per week pursuant to RCW 28B.15.615.
 However, in no case may a graduate assistant work more than 29 hours per week during the academic year, including during breaks.
 Additionally, during the academic year, a graduate assistant may not be employed by the university in any other position.
 Graduate service assistantships do not extend through the summer.

 A graduate assistant must document all hours worked and submit those hours in accordance with section 6-2.
 “Hours worked” includes time spent by the graduate assistant preparing for or teaching a course, grading papers, leading discussion groups, or overseeing a laboratory.
 “Hours worked” does not include time spent by a graduate assistant on the student’s own research or study.